Urinary Tract Infection (UTI) Treatment Clinic in Unionville, CT

 Urgent care centers, like Priority Urgent Care, routinely treat UTIs.
 It’s easy to get answers and relief from a healthcare professional at our urgent care clinic.
 At a Priority Urgent Care center, we’ll perform a urine test, also known as a urinalysis, to determine if you do indeed have a UTI.
 We review urine cultures and ensure we prescribe the best course and type of antibiotic treatment for you.

-If you or someone you know has a UTI or suspect they do, come to Priority Urgent Care today!
+If you or someone you know has a UTI or suspects they do, come to Priority Urgent Care today!
 Our professional and caring staff can provide you with remedies to get back to good health!
 To talk with an expert, contact our office today.
 Visit us online or give us a call to schedule an appointment at our clinic.
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!

 Additional Services You May Need